Back to blogs

 While Solidity was initially developed for Ethereum, its popularity and versatility have led to its adoption by several other blockchain networks.
 These blockchains support Solidity, allowing developers to write and deploy smart contracts across multiple platforms:

-ZKsync is a Layer 2 scaling solution for Ethereum that uses zero-knowledge proofs to provide fast and low-cost transactions while maintaining Ethereum’s security.
+ZKsync is an Ethereum Layer 2 scaling solution using zero-knowledge proofs to provide fast, low-cost transactions.

 Arbitrum logo and word mark.

 Arbitrum is an optimistic rollup that supports EVM-compatible smart contracts.
-It enhances Ethereum’s performance by enabling faster and cheaper transactions while maintaining security through rollups.
+It enhances Ethereum’s performance by enabling faster and cheaper transactions while maintaining security.

 Optimism logo